Frequently Asked Questions

 Can assessments help with disability benefits?

-No. I don't provide the specific type of evaluations required for Social Security Disability or other government benefits.
-If that's your goal, I can connect you with providers who specialize in those assessments.
+No. I do not provide assessments for Social Security Disability or other government benefit programs, but I can refer you to providers who specialize in that.

 Do you assess conditions beyond autism and ADHD?